lindemann-co/lindemann-co.github.io/content/calendar.en.md

 toc: false
 ---

-I use a service called Calendly to give secure access to my calendar.

-Click [here](https://calendly.com/mathieu_lindemann) to open it and book a call.
+Secure access to my calendar is available at https://calendly.com/mathieu_lindemann.